Keto Sausage Balls

 • Ground sausage – I use regular Jimmy Dean breakfast sausage, but ground turkey or chicken works if you prefer leaner meat.
 The flavor shifts a little without pork fat, so I’d add an extra tablespoon of cream cheese to keep them moist.

 • Cream cheese – This is the binder.
-It replaces the Bisquick in traditional sausage balls and adds creaminess without carbs.
+It replaces the Bisquick in traditional versions and adds creaminess without carbs.
 Make sure it’s fully softened before mixing.

 • Shredded cheddar cheese – Sharp cheddar gives the best flavor.
 I’ve also made these with pepper jack for extra kick and colby jack for something milder.
 Shred your own off a block if you can (pre-shredded has anti-caking starch).

-• Pork panko – Grind pork rinds in a food processor until they reach breadcrumb consistency.
-This is what makes these sausage balls lighter than almond flour versions.
+• Pork panko – Grind pork rinds in a food processor until they reach a breadcrumb consistency.
+This is what makes them lighter than almond flour versions.
 If you need a nut-free option, this is already it.
 If you prefer almond flour, use 1 cup.
 For coconut flour, use 1/3 cup.

 • Seasonings – Garlic powder, onion powder, cayenne, and green onions.
 I keep the cayenne at 1/4 teaspoon for mild heat, but you can go up to 1/2 teaspoon.
-For Italian-style sausage balls, swap the cayenne for 1 teaspoon Italian seasoning.
+For Italian-style, swap the cayenne for 1 teaspoon Italian seasoning.

 Youtube